RaphaelItotia/Sub-Saharan-Africa-Analysis/README.md

 - An inactive year to year relationship from *CombinedData* table to other tables to avoid ambiguity.
 Activated by creating measures and implementing USERELATIONSHIP() function in DAX.

--Created a *Region* column to classify the countries.
+- Created a *Region* column to classify the countries.

 ![](Files/modeling.gif)